 Comment: It seems that there is a cross-ref problem in the document.
 As an example, on pp. 18 the authors mention table 11, when they mean table 7.
 Carefully revise references.

-Response: Thank you for the questions.
-We have modified the paper.
+Response: Thank you for pointing out the problems.
+We have corrected the cross references.

 Comment: The authors mention that "due to limited space, we only show the comparison between DMS and these methods in detail".
 Being a journal submission, space is not a problem.
 For instance, Table 8 shows the distribution of positive improvements.
 It would be interesting to include a similar table but for which RAPTOR is better.
 This would help in fully understanding the results.
 (Actually, the paragraph discussing these results mentions table 6 and not table 8).

-Response: Thank you for the questions.
-We have cut the sentence “due to limited space, we only show the comparison between DMS and these methods in detail.
-Add the negative improvement table for single-fault and multi-fault programs.
+Response: Thank you for pointing out the problems.
+We have cut the sentence, and added the negative deterioration tables 9 and 14 for single-fault and multi-fault programs.

 Comment: DMS vs. RAPTOR (both for single and multiple faults): the sentence that DMS is better than RAPTOR is too strong, and should be down-toned a bit.
 For instance, does 1% improvement really means that one is better than the other?
 It terms of cost, the user study by Parnin and Orso (ISSTA'11) seems to say otherwise.
 Comparison to RAPTOR, the best technique out there, should be made clearer, also in terms of runtime complexity.
 Does it really improve over raptor in general?
 What is the trade-off to get better results?

-Response: Thank you for the questions.

-Xin: I think we should down-tone this sentence a bit.
-However, I don’t know how to detail address this comments.
+Response: Thank you for pointing out the over-claims.
+We removed all sentences that simply claim Dms is better than Raptor or other techniques, and revised the related sentences with clearer and more specific comparisons.
+E.g.,

+"…The comparison shows that Dms outperforms Raptor on 20 versions by at least 1% cost, and on only 5 versions, it is worse than Raptor by over 1% cost."

+"…our method outperforms no worse than other methods for the majority of faulty program versions."

+"…suggests that the improvements of Dms over other existing techniques are statistically significant at 95% confidence interval."

+Also, added a discussion about runtime complexity in Section 4.5:

+"…In comparison with the other existing approach Raptor, the trend analysis step in our approach may be more computationally expensive.
+However, the step would still take short absolute amount of time since the number of selected test cases can be limited to tens or hundreds to

+achieve effective fault localization."

 Comment: Related work should consider work on test suite generation for fault localization, e.g.,